DivyaRajurkar/python/README.md

    - Can contain letters, digits, and underscores.
    - Cannot use reserved keywords (e.g., `if`, `for`, `class`).
    - Case-sensitive (`name` and `Name` are different).
+**Or**
+   -A variable name must start with a letter or the underscore character -A variable name cannot start with a number
+   -A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ ) -Variable names are case-sensitive (age, Age and AGE are three different variables) -A variable name cannot be any of the Python keywords.

 3. **Assigning Values**:
    - Assignment is done using the `=` operator.